MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 Looks like that last change caused a massive jump in performance!

 > [!NOTE]
 > This section provided a rather brief introduction to the Performance panel.
-To learn more about how to analyze page performance, navigate to [Performance Analysis Reference][DevtoolsEvaluatePerformanceReference].
+To learn more about how to analyze page performance, navigate to [Performance analysis features][DevtoolsEvaluatePerformanceReference].

 <!--todo: add section when available -->